-- Minimum radius curves are show which can be constructed without saw cutting a significant number of blocks.
-Larger curves can be created by leaving a larger gap between blocks on the back side of the wall.
-The gaps must be filled with drainstone. - When retaining walls are constructed with batter, the radius on outside curves become smaller with each course due to the block setback.
-For proper construction, the radius of the bottom course must be larger than the minimum radius so upper courses will have sufficient room for construction. - When retaining walls are constructed with batter, the radius on inside curves becomes larger with each course due to the block setback.
+- 1. Minimum radius curves-shown above-can be constructed without saw-cutting a significant number of blocks.
+Larger radius curves can be created by leaving a larger gap between blocks on the back side of the wall.
+The gaps must be filled with drainstone. - 2.
+When retaining walls are constructed with batter, the radius on outside curves become smaller with each course due to the block setback.
+For proper construction, the radius of the bottom course must be larger than the minimum radius so upper courses will have sufficient room for construction. - When retaining walls are constructed with batter, the radius on inside curves becomes larger 3. with each course due to the block setback.